Moffefe/MycoBox/docs/zigbee.md

 84:FD:27:FF:FE:12:34:56
 ```

-You normally do not need to enter this address manually.
+You normally do not need to enter the IEEE address manually.

-MycoBox uses it internally when assigning a device to a chamber function.
+MycoBox uses it internally when assigning a physical Zigbee device to a control function.

 ---